PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter7/VNET/Azure/azureVNet_AllTasks.md

 ## Objectives

-In this lab, you will:
+After completing these tasks, you will be able to achieve the following:

-+ Task 1: Describe and configure a VPC
+-	Describe and configure a VNet
-+ Task 2: Describe and configure a CIDR
+-	Describe and configure an address space
-+ Task 3: Describe and configure subnets
+-	Describe and configure subnets
-+ Task 4: Describe and configure an internet gateway
+-	Describe and configure an internet gateway
-+ Task 5: Describe and configure routing
+-	Describe and configure routing

 ## Instructions